wulfgarpro/elfpacker/README.md

 # elfpacker

-An ELF packer for the masses.
+A software packer for ELF format.